April 28, 2025

 Nebraska

-The state of Nebraska currently enforces no paid sick leave regulations, though certain employees may have leave protection under the federal Family and Medical Leave Act.
+The state of Nebraska currently enforces no paid sick leave regulations, though certain employees may have leave protection under the Federal Family and Medical Leave Act.

 For more information, contact the Nebraska Department of Labor.